This post was updated on Sep 2, 2023

 Is Passion Stronger Than Love?

-In romantic relationships, the word passion is often used to refer to infatuation and sexual attraction.
-Romantic passion is also often contrasted with love, with the former being a temporary phase of euphoria or ecstasy and the latter being a lasting state of living.
-In the sense of attraction, passion is often strong, yet short lived.
-By contrast, companionate love and emotional intimacy tend to be better predictors of happiness in the relationship than passion, although both can have a positive impact.
+In romantic relationships, the word passion is often used to refer to infatuation and intense sexual attraction.
+Romantic passion is also often contrasted with compassionate love, with the former being a temporary phase of euphoria or ecstasy and the latter being a lasting state of living.

 How Long Does Passion Last?

 It’s easy to get lost in romantic passion and expect that the intense feelings will last forever.
 Unfortunately, this kind of attraction has an expiration date.
-The initial romantic passion and infatuation may last for a couple of years before giving way to less intense, but no less powerful companionship and love.
+How long the intensity of the passionate honeymoon phase lasts is unique to each person.

 How Do You Bring Back Passion?

-Whether you feel like you’ve lost attraction to your partner and wish to revive a dying relationship or want to bring back a passion for a hobby, you may find value in the following tips:
+Whether you feel like you’ve lost attraction to your partner and wish to revive a dying relationship or want to bring back passionate energy into a good relationship that feels a bit stale, you may find value in the following tips: